 How often have I seen über-long, confusing sentences, irrelevant card descriptions and repeating messages?

 Yes, we’re talking sentence structure and occasionally losing the plot.
-Nobody wants to read Ulysses-style sentences, but when you are in the flow of writing the reading, it can easily be done.
+Nobody wants to read Ulysses-style sentences, but when you are in the flow of writing the reading, it can easily happen.

 For clarity’s sake, less is often more.
 Avoid duplications and unnecessary waffle.